mcharlesmorrison/fieldTestBuddy/docs/backend.md

 ## New/Relevant functions

-- "dbUtilities.getUniqueFieldNames(userType)": this function returns a list of all unique field names in the field test metadata collection.
+- 'dbUtilities.getUniqueFieldNames(userType)': this function returns a list of all unique field names in the field test metadata collection.
 This will be used for generating a list for the "search by" tab on the download page for engineers.

-- "dbUtilities.deleteMany(queryBy: str, id: str, myDatabase: str, myCollection: str, userType)": this functions will delete all documents in a mongo collection that have fields corresponding to "queryBy" that have values matching the "id" argument.
+- 'dbUtilities.deleteMany(queryBy: str, id: str, myDatabase: str, myCollection: str, userType)': this functions will delete all documents in a mongo collection that have fields corresponding to "queryBy" that have values matching the "id" argument.
 If this is the field test collection, it will also delete all the corresponding S3 objects to keep things clean